tnichols217/notes/APBiology/7/Notes/Activities/2 - Mouse Fur Color.md

 >
 >> [!col-md-2.5]
 >> - Melaninism is a common mutation across many animals
->> - Larger populations likely have
+>> - Larger populations probably have some dark colored mice due to the common-ness of melaninism
->> - Black mice exist in the population
+>> - Black mice likely exist in the population

 > [!col]
 >> [!col-md]